GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

   -d @input.json -o output.json https://<host-name>/identity/restv1/scim/v2/Users`
 ```

-If your Gluu server is protected by a self-signed certificate (as in the default installation), add the following switch:
+If your Gluu server is protected by a self-signed certificate (as in the default installation), add the `-k` switch:

-`--cacert /opt/gluu-server-<glu-version>/etc/certs/httpd.crt`

 After execution open the file `output.json`.
 You should see a response like this (some contents have been supressed for readability):

 ```